Hackers target Reddit to gain access to internal data - Cloud7 News

 What happened?

-After a single employee fell for the phishing attack, the hacker obtained access to some internal docs, code, and internal dashboards and business systems.
-Exposure included contact information for firm contacts, current and former workers, and advertiser information.
-Reddit has conducted a thorough preliminary investigation over several days and discovered no indication that any of the customers’ private information has been accessed or that Reddit’s data has been posted online.
+After a single employee fell for the phishing attack, the hacker obtained access to some internal docs, and code, as well as some internal dashboards and business systems.
+Exposure included contact information for firm contacts, current and former workers, as well as advertiser information.
+Reddit has conducted a thorough preliminary investigation over several days and discovered no indication that any of the customers’ private information has been accessed, or that Reddit’s data has been posted online.

-The impacted employee immediately reported that they had been phished, and the security team immediately blocked the intruder’s access and started an internal inquiry.
+The impacted employee immediately reported that they had been phished, and the security team immediately took action by blocking the intruder’s access and starting an internal inquiry.
 Reddit reports that it is continuing its investigation.